jheitz223/APWGroup1/README.md

 2. We will be creating a Trivia questionnare website.
 There will be multiple quizzes that can be taken, all relating to American popular culture.
-There will be an automatic grading system, and when a quiz is finished incorrect answers will be highlighted and the correct answers to those questions will be shown.
-There will also be a user system which will allow users' scores to be stored in a database and shown in a leaderboard.
+There will be an automatic grading system, and when a quiz is finished a score will appear for the user to see.

 3. We will be using a basic git workflow.
 In other words, there will be one central branch, the master branch, and each of us will work on that same branch.